input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 }
 ```

-# Notes
+## Notes

 * The partner chains node follows any token movements on the illiquid supply validator address once the block becomes stable on Cardano (it is based on the `securityParam` of Cardano).

    - The `securityParam` of Cardano specifies that the blockchain is considered to be final after 2160 blocks for mainnet.
-See [CIPs/CIP-0009/README.md at master · cardano-foundation/CIPs](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0009/README.md#non-updatable-parameters).
+See [CIPs/CIP-0009/README.md](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0009/README.md#non-updatable-parameters) for details about the protocol parameter specifications.

       - 2.5h for preview

       - ~12h for mainnet

-* The `reserve-deposit` command can be executed only by the governance authority -- the one who created the reserve.
+* The `reserve-deposit` command can be executed only by the governance authority &ndash; the one who created the reserve.

 * One native token is expected to be in the reserve at a time.
 The governance authority can create another reserve with another token for a single genesis UTXO.
-However, it is recommended to move all tokens from `ReserveValidator` address to `IlliquidSupplyValidator` address (using `release-handover`) before starting to manage a second token.
+However, it is recommended to move all tokens from the `ReserveValidator` address to the `IlliquidSupplyValidator` address (using `release-handover`) before starting to manage a second token.